 Sensing an opportunity, N5SRP began organizing regular food tours.
-A ticket costs \$25 to \$35, and adventurous eaters stop at five or six restaurants along North Fifth Street.
-Each restaurant serves an appetizer-sized specialty, and the owner talks about the cultural importance of the dish.
+A ticket costs \$25 to \$35, and

 "We make it very digestible," Michel says.
 About 20 to 30 people attend each event, which draws a combination of neighborhood residents and people from elsewhere in Philadelphia.
 The tickets are sold on Eventbrite.